What is a latex mattress?

 1. Bounce back rate

-Latex returns to its original shape much quicker than memory foam giving it a lighter feel and more bounce.
+Latex returns to its original shape much faster than memory foam, giving it a lighter feel and more bounce.

 2. How they mould to your body

 Memory foam uses your body heat to soften and mould to your body shape.
 However, latex mattresses don't require heat to contour to your body.